dqrobotics/dqrobotics.github.io/index.md

 *Official support*: An [active Python](https://devguide.python.org/versions/) release.

 Builds are available for [active Ubuntu LTS versions](https://wiki.ubuntu.com/Releases), Windows, and MacOS.
+The complete list of supported platforms can be found [here](https://pypi.org/project/dqrobotics/23.4.0a22/#files).

 To install DQ Robotics Python3, open a terminal and type